Pennsylvania budget finally goes to governor, but he may veto

-HARRISBURG, Pa.
-(Reuters) - Pennsylvania lawmakers sent a $30.3 billion budget bill to Governor Tom Wolf on Wednesday, a major break in the state’s six-month fiscal stalemate but one that Wolf is expected to reject.
+HARRISBURG, Pa., Dec 23 (Reuters) - Pennsylvania lawmakers sent a $30.3 billion budget bill to Governor Tom Wolf on Wednesday, a major break in the state’s six-month fiscal stalemate but one that Wolf is expected to reject.

 The move caps weeks of negotiations among members of the state’s Republican-led legislature, with a more conservative block in the House jockeying for control of the spending plan and revenue measures.